-The init command will restart the system.
 Normally when you patch a daemon you'll want to restart that daemon to make sure the patches take effect.
-However, since you won't know which daemon got patched with this automated process there's now way to know which daemons to restart so simply restarting the system is the safest way to go.
+However, since you won't know which daemon got patched with this automated process there's no way to know which daemons to restart so simply restarting the system is the safest way to go.

-Save the file and then change the permissions to make it executable using the command:
+Save the file (Ctrl-X, y, Enter) and then change the permissions to make it executable using the command:

 chmod 755 /usr/local/security-patches.sh